Florida Car Accident Settlement

 Third: If your injuries are severe, wait for the paramedics to examine you on the scene.
 If your injuries aren’t immediately apparent, you should still get examined by a doctor as soon as possible.
 Then, follow your doctor’s orders for any medication or physical therapy he or she recommends.

-Fourth: Hire a lawyer very soon after your accident.
+Fourth: Hire a Tampa car accident lawyer very soon after your accident.
 A personal injury lawyer’s expertise will ensure that your case is handled correctly from the beginning.
 We only collect a fee if we recover compensation for you.
 And, consultation calls are free and very informative.

 Fifth: Don’t sign anything until you’ve spoken with a lawyer.
 One of insurance adjusters’ top tactics is to get you to make a recorded statement, or worse, sign off on paperwork, that says you weren’t injured.
 Some will even give you a low settlement offer right away, hoping you’ll take it and eliminate your chance to ask for more compensation if you need it later.